Mayor 2001 to 2010, Central Otago District

 Clutha Flood Recovery - About $30m of Government and Contact Energy money, applied to flood protection, property purchase, and direct compensation; pool and museum relocation; community hall refurbishment; and redevelopment of the Warehouse site in Alexandra.

-I was an early champion (with many others), an outspoken public advocate, and chairman of the operations and governance committees for the life of the project
+As a district councillor and Alexandra community board member, I was an early champion (with many others), an outspoken public advocate, and chairman of the operations and governance committees for the life of the project

 Seasonal Solutions - now a major player in the horticulture labour market, while helping many hundreds of Vanuatu families feed, cloth and educate their kids.
 Began as the Central Employment Trust.